 The United National began celebrating International Women's Day on March 8.

 The Beijing Declaration and Platform for Action was signed by 189 governments.
 This historic roadmap focussed on empowering women to exercise their choices and living a life free of violence and discrimination.

 Countries adopted the 2030 Agenda for Sustainable Development.
 Out of the 17 goals, Goal Number 5 is to "achieve gender equality and empower all women and girls."

 Every year, International Women's Day has a theme to highlight what women want.
-The theme for this year is #EachForEqual, according to the website.
+The theme for this year is #ChooseToChallenge, according to the website.
 The goal this year is to collectively and actively choose to challenge gender stereotypes, broaden perspectives, improve situations and celebrate the achievements of women in all spheres.
+A challenge world is an alert world that can fight bias and gender inequality effectively.
 A gender-equal world will have equal representation of women everywhere - boardrooms, government, media, sports, health care sector and everywhere else.